MicrosoftDocs/sql-docs/docs/relational-databases/security/encryption/troubleshoot-tde.md

-Event when re-validation of Azure Key Vault key access has succeeded and the db is coming back online:
+**Event when re-validation of Azure Key Vault key access has succeeded and the db is coming back online**

 EventName: MakeDatabaseAccessible